 We mapped each archetype to their user journey on the app, with their respective success metrics.

-We map each flow with the percentage of tap events.
+We mapped each flow with the percentage of tap events.

 I sketched multiple user flows to visualize ideas quickly.
 My focus at this stage is to diverge first, converge later.
 Here are some early sketches of the Brand page.